This feature is available from the Pro plan and above.

 Integrating Zendesk Dynamic Content with Lokalise

-To set up the integration, proceed to Lokalise, open your project and click More > Apps:
+To set up the app, proceed to Lokalise, open your project and click Apps:

-Find Zendesk Dynamic Content in the list of integrations and click Connect.
-Then click Connect again:
+Find Zendesk Dynamic Content in the list, click on it and press Install.
+Then click Connect:

 In the dialog box provide your Zendesk subdomain.
 For example, if your help center URL is